 - Authentic boat-building workshop and U.S. Coast Guard boathouse

-- U.S. Life-Saving Service knot-tying exercises and Lightkeeper’s House
+- U.S. Life-Saving Service building and Lightkeeper’s House